Board of Directors

 Sandra holds a Master of Science degree in Health Care Management from California State University.
 She also holds a Bachelor of Arts degree and an Associate of Arts degree with an RN Certification.

-Carter Papke - Vice Chairman
+Carter Papke - Secretary

 An avid community service advocate and activist, Carter Papke worked in the Montgomery District Attorney’s Office for more than 20 years with crime victims and first time non-violent offenders, many of whom had troubled childhoods.